The Observers (Trainers).

 How does it work?

 Once the IAM have processed your application, you will receive a pack containing member information and your ‘How to be a Better Rider’ book.
 Please inform the DAM Group Secretary that you have received your IAM paperwork.
-You will then be contacted by one of our Senior Observers and an initial assessment ride will be arranged, at a time to suit you both.
+You will then be contacted by one of our National Observers and an initial assessment ride will be arranged, at a time to suit you both.
 The purpose of the assessment is to establish a ‘starting point’ to prepare you for the test.
 It’s quite likely that several aspects of your riding will already be close to test standard.
-The Senior Observer will discuss your riding with you and offer advice on areas to develop.
+The National Observer will discuss your riding with you and offer advice on areas to develop.

 You will then be paired with an Observer.
 You and your Observer arrange sessions together and work on the ‘development targets’ highlighted in your assessment ride.